learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 # Ruby Object Relations: Has-Many Through

+## Objectives

+TODO: bullet these (i.e. "understand has many through relationships", "build out indirect relationships using models x, y, z", "explore the role of a 'joining' model")

 ## Introduction

 We've seen how objects can be related to one another directly, when one object contains a reference to another.
 This is the "has many"/"belongs to" association, and is a direct relationship.

+TODO: remind with small example (book has many reviews)

+TODO: define the below on its own, not in contrast to previous topic: "In addition to having 'one to one' or 'one to many' relationships, there also exist tertiary relationships".
+Try leading off by describing the intermediary linking object, instead of defining it as 'indirect', which could mean something else

 However, in the real-world, different entities can be connected to one another _indirectly_ as well as directly.
 For example: